The BPIF have teamed up with R&D Tax specialist Azets to help members identify and claim tax credits for any development work undertaken.

 - Capital Allowances Over 50% of commercial property owners have not made a capital allowances claim – are you one of them?

 - Corporate Finance We are fully committed to managing the entire corporate finance deal process, minimising risks and ultimately getting the best deal for you.

-- VAT The BPIF have teamed up with specialist Garbutt Elliott to help you distinguish your VAT requirements.
+- VAT The BPIF have teamed up with specialist Azets to help you distinguish your VAT requirements.

 The BPIF is the printing industries champion.
 By becoming a member you join a diverse and influential community.
 We help you solve business problems, connect you to new customers and suppliers and make your voice heard in government.

 0845 250 7050